raf-swiderski/ruby-checkout/README.md

 - exctracted the promotions to a separate module to make adding new promotions easier.
 - added a feature to delete an item from the basket, and it applys the promotions appropriately.
 - separated the tests of the promotions and main checkout.
+- It now takes on promotional rules as a parameter of the checkout, to switch up the promo rules for each checkout.